domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 1 + 1 = 1 (Boolean logic: True + True = True)

+## Fred Brooks, American Software Engineer

+The Mythical Man-Month: Adding a new person to a late project will make the project later.

 ## Charles Darwin, Naturalist

 Evolve or go extinct.